University of Ss. Cyril and Methodius

 University of Ss.
 Cyril and Methodius in Trnava (Slovak: Univerzita sv.
 Cyrila a Metoda v Trnave) is a public university located in Trnava, Slovakia.
 Established by Law No. 201/1997 Z.z. from 27 June 1997.
-Since 2018, Roman Boča has been the rector of the university.
+Since 2022, Katarína Slobodová Nováková has been the rector of the university.

+Not to be confused with University of Trnava.

 Faculties

 University of Ss.
 Cyril and Methodius in Trnava has five faculties: